vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 This example runs XCPlite on an ESP32 board using the Arduino framework and the ESP32 FreeRTOS/lwIP runtime.

-## What is shows
+## What it Shows

-The included CANape project and the XCP instrumentaion in main.cpp show:
+The included CANape project and the XCP instrumentation in `main.cpp` show:

 - Creating a high priority FreeRTOS task (fastTask) with precise cyclic execution timing
-- Creating a lower priority FreeRTOS task (slowTask)
+- Creating a lower priority FreeRTOS task (slowTask) for background work
+- Pinning them to the same core to watch scheduling in action
-- Trigger XCP events and acquire global and local measurement variables in both tasks
+- Triggering XCP events in both tasks and acquiring global and local measurement variables
+- Provide 1 us resolution XCP measurement event timestamps
 - Display cycle time jitter of the tasks in CANape
+- Counting task deadline overruns when calibrated periods are too aggressive
-- Create thread-safe calibration variables
+- Creating thread-safe calibration parameters accessible in both tasks
+- Calibrating task cycle times and the amplitude of a floating-point sine measurement
+- Observing both task trigger points with a two-channel oscilloscope to evaluate XCP instrumentation cost

 # Preconditions

 You need:

-- VS Code with PlatformIO installed, or PlatformIO Core available as `pio`.
+- vscode with PlatformIO installed, or PlatformIO Core available as `pio`.
 - An ESP32-S3 board compatible with `lilygo-t-display-s3`, or an adapted `platformio.ini`.
 - A 2.4 GHz WLAN.
 ESP32 does not connect to 5 GHz-only networks.
-- The ESP32 and the PC running the XCP client or CANape must be on the same reachable network.
+- The ESP32 and the PC running the XCP client must be on the same network.
-- An installed Rust xcpclient application for testing and A2L generation
+- `xcpclient` for testing and offline A2L generation (see getting xcpclient below).
+- A CANape full licence or demo version

 ## What Works